 The fourth objective is to use the Needs Assessment and Registry generated from the 2018 TBI State Partnership Program grant to inform TBI policy, education, and training statewide.
 Through thoughtful examination of data, in addition to information gathered through partnerships with sister agencies, Independent Living Centers, Aging and Disability Resource Connections, and the State-funded TBI sites, DOR and the Advisory Board will create data informed education and training to break down barriers and expand services and supports for TBI survivors.
 Additionally, data gathered will help inform initiatives and drive policy that may lead to sustainable funding options

 Objective 5: Employment and Vocational Rehabilitation

+The fifth objective is to increase the participation of persons with TBI into employment and vocational rehabilitation.
+More Californians with TBI need to be referred for vocational rehabilitation services to DOR and California needs to develop more DOR vendor organizations that support employment for persons with TBI in the areas of vocational assessment, job development, job placement, and supported employment.
+California needs to identify funding mechanisms to facilitate long-term employment support services for persons with TBI.
+Finally, DOR vocational rehabilitation counselors need to develop specific expertise in understanding how to meet the employment, career development, and vocational rehabilitation needs of persons with TBI.

 Special Target Populations